 Maybe Accepting Guests

-I love meeting great people from across the world and generally having a fun time with them.
-And I love coffee, tea, hitchhiking, food, animals, more animals, hiking, more coffee, wine, cheese, seafood, animals, snowboarding, wine, hummus, hitchhiking, cycling, coffee, urbex, and coffee - Aaaalll that stuff... and not necessarily in any particular order.
+I love Couchsurfing as it means meeting amazing people from across the world who are in the middle of all types of adventures.
+I also love coffee, tea, hitchhiking, food, cats, dogs, classic cars, hiking, more coffee, wine, cheese, kebabs, snowboarding, wine, hummus, hitchhiking, cycling, coffee, urbex, and coffee - Aaaalll that stuff... in no particular order.

 The only place I've ever had a three day hangover was in Iran.

-I once got paid $75 and a burrito to spend a whole day riding a rollercoaster.
+I once got paid $75 and a burrito to spend a whole day riding a rollercoaster in San Diego.
 It was worth it.

 If you ever watch a Coca Cola commercial on the TV in the Middle East/North Africa, there's a chance you may see me, dancing like a maniac.

 I'm always down for some fun times with CSers. hitchhiking trip?
 Cool.
-Going for a few drinks at the local dive bar?
+Going for a few drinks at the bar/cafe?
 Totally.
-Jumping off something into the freezing cold ocean?
+Jumping off something into the sea?
 Sure.
 Hiking in the mountains, camping some place beautiful, or generally hanging out?
 Let's do it.
 Explore some abandoned, Soviet era factory?
 Yaaahhhh.
 Or we can just chill at home.
 That's also great.

 It's always great to hang out with those folks who are in the midst of journeys across the planet.
 It makes me look forward to my next big adventure - wherever that may be.
-All in all I do my best to make lots of friends and provide positive energy for everyone around :D
+All in all I do my best to provide positive energy for everyone around :D

 I love love love ancient history and culture.
-I fell in love with the Middle East - a place so steeped in history it's breathtaking.
-One day, we'll go back there to live, but for now things can wait.
+I fell in love with the Middle East - a place so steeped in history.
+It's breathtaking.

 Why I’m on Couchsurfing